-In fact, these businesses may create more challenges for themselves by skipping a budget.
+But other experts think these businesses may create more challenges for themselves by skipping a budget.
 This is because budgeting helps small businesses focus.

 “Having a budget keeps everyone working toward the same goals and helps scale your business,” said Wanda Medina, co-founder and CEO at Maventri, a full-service digital firm providing accounting, marketing, and administrative support services.

-Without a budget it's difficult to determine what your challenges are and how quickly you need to fix them before running out of financial resources.
+Medina says that without a budget it's difficult to determine what your challenges are and how quickly you need to fix them before running out of financial resources.
 Budgets ease the process of monitoring finances and making decisions.

 “From month to month, you’ll be able to improve and get back on track,” Medina said.
 “If your expenses go up, you’ll know why, and you can fix it next month.”